DarrenLevine/rigmech/README.md

 help(Robot.global_syms["func_Mq"])  # joint space inertia (mass) matrix

 # To simulate the mechanism, try:
-q, dq, dqq = Robot.ForwardDynamics(dt, q, dq, dqq, FictitiousAccels)
+q, dq, ddq = Robot.ForwardDynamics(dt, q, dq, qForceJoints, xyzFictitiousAccels)

 # In addition, since for large mechanisms, the equations can take awhile to
 # calculate analytically (especially if the Simplify=True option is used),